Summer Schedule For Kids That Will Inspire You!

-Summer is almost here and kids everywhere are thrilled.
-Every kid loves the freedom of summer.
-But I know I’m not the only mom who has had a panicked moment thinking “how am I going to keep my kids happy the whole summer!?” 😬
+Summer is almost here, and kids everywhere are thrilled.
+Every child loves the freedom of summer.
+But I know I’m not the only mom who starts to panic at this time of year and thinks, “How am I going to keep my kids happy the whole summer!?” 😬

-Over the years, I’ve noticed when we find that balance between freedom and structured play our family thrives.
+Over the years, I’ve noticed that our family thrives when we find a balance between freedom and structured play.

 Keep reading to find out how to get our sample summer schedule (and one you can PRINT) along with a PRINTABLE cheat sheet for easy kid’s activities to fill in that open playtime.